n-Photon Compton Scattering Process

 using QEDFeynmanDiagrams

-We need some of the packages of the QEDjl-project for base functionality and the ScatteringProcess
+We need QEDcore of the QEDjl-project for base functionality and a process type, for which we can use the Mocks

 using QEDcore